Jane Thoy (Reg MBACP; BSc Hons; Dip Counselling)

 In counselling sessions, I strive to maintain a safe, empathetic, non-judgmental environment in which to continue understanding your concerns and presenting issues.
 We will work together to take steps towards achieving your counselling goals - this could include exploring your thoughts, experiences, circumstances and feelings, it may include considering different perspectives, identifying alternative ways of thinking and new coping strategies - you determine if, when and how.
 It may include agreed activities between sessions.
 Counselling is often about healing but also acceptance, personal growth and development: Whilst it can sometimes feel challenging, it can also be inspiring and creative.

 I work face-to-face with adults (not couples or families) experiencing:-

 • Feelings of anxiety, stress, depression, low mood

-• Grief, loss, trauma, relationship issues
+• Grief, loss, trauma, relationship issues, family problems

 • Low self-esteem, low confidence